 Car Collision Checklist

-Here is a checklist of all the things you’ll need to collect after having been involved in a car collision:
+Here is a checklist of all the things you’ll need to collect after a car collision:

 The first thing is an auto accident form, because this will gather all the information together in a single location, and these can be obtained at your local Department of Motor Vehicles.
 Keep in mind that every state has its own car accident form, so it’s a good idea to have one on hand in the event that you are ever involved in a car collision.
 The event is stressful enough all by itself, without you having to worry about trying to gather the right forms.